CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/README.md

 This repository is based on an [ATBD-Template](https://github.com/CIMR-Algos/ATBD-Template).
 See the README file of the ATBD-Template for instructions how to fetch and build the ATBD.

+# Running the prototype algorithms and building the ATBD JupyterBook

+To run the prototype algorithms (jupyter notebooks) and build the ATBD (jupyterbook):

+1. Fetch the input and reference data and organize it under `data/` as in [data/README.md](./data/README.md)
+2. Run `jupyter-book build .`